sjustintaylor/sjustintaylor.github.io/_posts/2019-07-18-maximum-effort.md

 <!--more-->

+You can see the final project live [here](angry-goblin.surge.sh) or checkout the code [here](https://github.com/sjustintaylor/maximum-effort)

 Over a cup of coffee I sketched the basic UI, and determined that the tool would have the following features:

 - The user can set work and break lengths